filecoin-saturn/contracts/README.md

 ## Cli

-To use the bindings as scripts to deploy and interact with contracts first create a `./secrets/secret` file within `./cli` containing your mnemonic string (not this should only be used for testing purposes !).
+To use the bindings as scripts to deploy and interact with contracts first create a `./secrets/secret` file within `./cli` containing your mnemonic string (note this should only be used for testing purposes !).

 ```bash
 cd ./cli